Back to directory

 Caitlin Boyle has served for more than fifteen years as a leading expert in the use of film as a tool for amplifying social good and inspiring civic engagement.

-A specialist in navigating both commercial and grassroots distribution for documentary filmmakers, Caitlin has worked with more than 500 independent production teams, distributors, advocacy organizations, and brands.
-Collaborators and clients include Together Films, DOC NYC, Cinereach, Odyssey Impact, Level Forward, Sundance Institute, NEON, Magnolia Films, Patagonia, Timberland, The Climate Pledge and the Center for Storytelling and Narrative Change at Auburn Seminary.
+A specialist in navigating film distribution alongside social impact efforts, Caitlin has provided strategic guidance to more than 500 independent film teams, and worked with collaborators and clients including Together Films, DOC NYC, Cinereach, Odyssey Impact, Level Forward, Sundance Institute, Common Pictures, NEON, Magnolia Films, Patagonia, Timberland, and The Climate Pledge.

-Caitlin’s past work has also included roles as both Director of Filmmaker Development and Director of Industry at DOC NYC, and founder and Executive Director of Film Sprout, a boutique firm that pioneered the use grassroots networks to broaden the audience and impact of documentary film.
+Caitlin’s past work has also included roles as both Director of Filmmaker Development and Director of Industry at DOC NYC, America’s largest documentary festival, and, for ten years, Founder and Executive Director of Film Sprout, which pioneered the use of grassroots and campus networks to broaden the audience and social impact of independent film.

-After a dozen years in New York City, she now lives in rural Vermont with her family, dog and chickens.
+After a dozen years in New York City, she now lives in rural Vermont with her family.